Medical expert of the article

 - dizziness;

-- discomfort in the abdomen, intestinal cramps, digestive upset;
+- abdominal discomfort, intestinal cramps, digestive upset;

-Diagnostics of the microphobia
+Diagnostics microphobia

 - the patient actively tries to avoid contact with phobic objects;